 Who am I?

-- One of the few offering courses for knitwear designers since 2022.
+• One of very few offering courses specifically for knitwear designers

 Why I teach?